MMTDigital/front-end-group-lnl-march-2019/src/slides.md

 ## Recruitment

 Last year, we hired XX front-end developers!
 Most will have been hired using a more streamlined process that the front-end group championed last year.
-We also re-wrote the technical test, which has led to easier decisions about candidates and now requires **zero time a developer to set the test up**.
+We also re-wrote the technical test, which has led to easier decisions about candidates and now requires **zero time for a developer to set the test up**.

 ---

 ## `Gatbsy + Contentful || Kentico Cloud`

 We SPIKE'd out the use of Gatsby JS in combination with Contentful and Kentico Cloud.
 This lead to BSS, our first static site.
-There are also currently at least two Kentico Cloud sites in the pipeline. **Static is the future for front-end — you heard it here first.**
+There are also currently at least two Kentico Cloud sites in the pipeline.

+**Static is the future for front-end.**

+**You heard it here first.**

 ---